reactjs/react.dev/src/content/reference/react/Suspense.md

 ### Revealing content together at once {/*revealing-content-together-at-once*/}

 By default, the whole tree inside Suspense is treated as a single unit.
-For example, even if *only one* of these components suspends waiting for some data, *all* of them together will be replaced by the loading indicator:
+For example, even if *only one* of these Components suspends waiting for some data, *all* of them together will be replaced by the loading indicator:

 ```js {2-5}
 <Suspense fallback={<Loading />}>